DISLMcGill/pandas-query-generator/README.md

-  --num-queries num_queries The number of queries to generate --output-file The name of the file to write the results to (default: queries.txt) --schema schema Path to the relational schema JSON file --sorted Whether or not to sort the queries by complexity (default: False) --verbose Print extra generation information and statistics (default: False)
+  --num-queries num_queries The number of queries to generate --output-file The name of the file to write the results to (default: queries.txt) --schema schema Path to the relational schema JSON file --sort Whether or not to sort the queries by complexity (default: False) --verbose Print extra generation information and statistics (default: False)
 ```